Notice: This page requires JavaScript to function properly.

 bookNavigating HTML Document

-After reading the HTML document, you have the flexibility to navigate it in several ways.
-To delve deeper, you can specify a tag just like an attribute.
-For example, let's examine the <head> element and represent it in a 'structured' form (by employing the .prettify() method).
+After reading the HTML document, you can navigate it in different ways.
+To explore it further, specify a tag as an attribute.
+For example, examine the <head> element and display it in a structured format using the .prettify() method.

 123456789101112